DuneSt/MaterialDesignLite/src/Material-Design-Lite-Widgets.package/MDLSortableTable.class/README.md

 	position:	 the index of the first row to render
 	rows: a table with all the rows
 	selectable: a boolean saying that the cells can be selected or not
-	width: the size ( css style ) of the table